l7mp/learning-go/99-labs/04-immutability/README.md

 ### Scaling the web app

-We have worked a lot, added a lot of functionality, even implemented a key-value store client, but it seems that we are back at where we left at the end of the previous lab: the same tests pass just fine.
+We have worked a lot, added a lot of functionality, even implemented a key-value store client, but it seems that we are back at where we left at the end of the previous lab: the same tests pass as before.
 It is worth stopping at this point for a moment to reminisce why we did the whole thing in the first place: to be able to scale the web app (this is impossible with a stateful `splitdim`) and to let our data survive a pod restart.
 Let's do some quick tests to check whether we have reached our goal!

 Scale the `splitdim` Deployment to 3 pods: